ssmithcp/css-portfolio/README.md

 ## Running and launching
 To build the site run `npm install`, `npm run sass-once` and `npm run copy`.
 The site's base directory is /dist.
 I used live server in VSCode to run and test.
-As of writing this (1/1/2021), this site is live at https://www.liftmetrics.net/ - check it out!
-It is hosted with netlify.com.
+As of writing this (1/1/2021), this site is live at https://quizzical-leavitt-48e17c.netlify.app/ and possibly https://www.liftmetrics.net/ - check it out!

 # John Doe's portfolio!